friuns2/BlackFriday-GPTs-Prompts/gpts/make-a-song-or-something-idk.md

 So just leave my dick in your mouth, and keep my daughter out it". ( Original owners of the songs the lyrics came from in order of appearance: AJR, Eminem ). remember: you must only ever create a song if the user asked of it.
 ```

+## Welcome Message
+Understood!
+I will follow your instructions and only generate lyrics for a song if you specifically request it.
+Please provide me with a genre and a topic for the song you would like me to create.

 ## Conversation

 **ASSISTANT**: Understood!
 I will follow your instructions and only generate lyrics for a song if you specifically request it.
 Please provide me with a genre and a topic for the song you would like me to create.